behzadam/yotils/README.md

 ## License

-The "TypeScript Algorithms, Data Structures and Patterns" repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The "Yotils" repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact